 Top Japan destinations like Tokyo, Osaka and Kyoto aren’t weather reliant and the weather conditions at any time of year won’t affect your trip to these large cities.
 However the best time to visit Japan in general is between April and May and also September and October.
 This is when most of the main tourist destinations will have their best weather (not too hot or cold).
 Summer time is between June and August and if you don’t mind crowds (particularly Japanese families with children) and heat it’s a good time to visit too.
 For lower prices visit Japan in winter between November and March which is considered low season.
 Wrap up warm because Japan can get very cold.

-Japan is an affordable destination for travelers on all budgets, high and low.
-The cost of your trip to Japan depends on the comfort level you want while here.
-If you’re backpacking and planning on staying in hostels and basic food then budget between $20 and $35 a day.
-If you’re looking to stay in private rooms and eat in mid-range restaurants you could spend anywhere between $35 to $100 per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in places like Tokyo, Osaka and Kyoto then budget about $150 to $300 plus a day.
+Japan is generally an affordable destination for travelers on all budgets.
+The cost of your trip to Japan really depends on the level of comfort you will expect while here.
+If you are backpacking and planning on staying in dormitories, hostels and eating street food then budget between $30 to $50 a day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $50 to $100 per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $100 to $200 plus a day.

 Meal For One

 Other essential items to pack for a trip to Japan include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
-Smaller items to pack include a padlock for any valuables particularly if you’re staying in hostels or dormitories and a money belt to keep important documents close to you while on the go.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
+Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.

 Last but not least and perhaps the most fun part of the trip planning journey is packing!